Why is diabetes a risk to your feet?

 • You have developed problems with the shape of your toe or foot

 The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.
-Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb threatening problems.
+Managing your diabetes, cholesterol and blood pressure, stopping smoking, increasing physical activity and managing your weight helps to reduce the risk of these life-and limb-threatening problems.

 Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.

-As your feet are now at moderate risk of developing developing wounds which won’t heal or could lead to an amputation, you may also need an assessment or treatment by a podiatrist.
+As your feet are now at moderate risk of developing wounds which may not heal or could lead to an amputation, you may also need an assessment or treatment from a podiatrist experienced in managing the feet of people with diabetes.
+This will not always be necessary, or may be a one-off appointment, and may include agreeing a management plan with you or starting a treatment if necessary.

-If you follow the advice and information in this leaflet, it will help you to take care of your feet between visits to your podiatrist.
+If you follow the advice and information in this leaflet, it will help you to take care of your feet between your yearly foot checks.
 This will help you to reduce the risk of developing life-and limb-threatening problems.

 What should I do if I have a concern or problem with my feet?

-If you develop any of the following problems, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or GP for advice as soon as possible (within 24 hours).
+If you develop any of the following problems on the list below, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or doctor (GP) for advice as soon as possible (within 24 hours).

 • New or unexplained pain in your foot

-If they are not available, go to your nearest accident and emergency department.
-Remember, any delay in getting advice or treatment when you have a problem can lead to serious problems.
+Any delay in getting advice or treatment can lead to serious problems.

 What can I do to reduce my risk of developing problems?